 Moses covered his face when he came into the presence of Jehovah (Exodus 3:6), and Job hated himself and repented in dust and ashes (Job 42:6).
 Thus, godly fear is built on an understanding of the character, glory, and greatness of God, and of one’s own unworthiness.

 The fear of the Lord is a reverent adoration and obedient respect for a loving heavenly Father.
 “For as the heavens are high above the earth, so great is His mercy toward those who fear Him” (Psalms 103:11).
-God’s love is as immeasurable as the infinite distance between heaven and earth.
+God’s love is immeasurable.
 “The fear of the Lord is clean, enduring forever; the judgments of the Lord are true and righteous altogether” (Psalms 19:9).
 Godly fear is something far different from the fear that lost sinners will one day experience.
 It is the source of true piety.